LJZApps/LJZApps/README.md

 ## About me
 - I'm 18 Years old
-- Trainee in a software development company
+- Trainee in a software development company 💻
+- I'm from Germany 🇩🇪

 ## My skills
 - Web: